Boscastle: Boscastle floods

 A flash flood on 16 August 2004 caused extensive damage to the village.
 Residents were trapped in houses, on roofs, in cars, and on the river's banks, and the village's visitor centre was washed away.

 Two Royal Air Force Westland Sea King rescue helicopters from Chivenor, three Royal Navy Sea Kings from Culdrose, one RAF Sea King from St Mawgan and one Coastguard S61 helicopter from Portland searched for and assisted casualties in and around the village.
 The operation was coordinated by the Aeronautical Rescue Coordination Centre based at RAF Kinloss in Scotland in the largest peacetime rescue operation ever launched in the UK.
 A total of 91 people were rescued, with no fatalities.

 The cause of the flooding was over 60 mm of rainfall (typically a month's rainfall) falling in two hours due to thunderstorms developing on a convergence line.
 The ground was already saturated due to the previous two weeks of above average rainfall; the drainage basin has many steep slopes, and has areas of impermeable slate causing rapid surface run-off.
-Boscastle is at the confluence of two rivers, Valency and Jordan; a large quantity of water all arrived within a short space of time causing the rivers to overflow; the flooding coincided with a high tide, worsening the storm's impact.
+Boscastle is at the confluence of two rivers, Valency and Jordan; a large quantity of water arrived within a short space of time, causing the rivers to overflow.
+The flooding coincided with a high tide, worsening the storm's impact.

 Around 50 cars were swept into the harbour and the bridge was washed away, roads were submerged under 2.75 m of water, making communication effectively impossible until flood-waters subsided.
 The sewerage system burst, so for a range of health and safety reasons Boscastle was declared temporarily inaccessible.
 Homes, businesses and cars belonging to more than 1,000 people were swept away; income from tourism was lost, which affected livelihoods and the local economy; there were vast numbers of subsequent insurance claims.